DEXA (dual energy X-ray absorptiometry) scan

 Osteoporosis treatment

-If your results show that you have osteoporosis, your doctor will prescribe medicines to help slow down the rate at which you lose bone mass (density).
+If your DEXA scan results show you have osteoporosis, your doctor will prescribe you medicines.
+These will help slow down the rate at which you lose bone mass (density) and aim to increase your bone mass.
 We all lose bone mass as we get older but with osteoporosis, your body breaks down bone faster than it builds it up.
-Medicines can help to slow down bone loss.
+Medicines can help to slow down bone loss and help to increase bone density.

-Medicines include bisphosphonates.
-Your doctor will usually offer you a review after three to five years to see if these medicines are working.
-You may be asked to have another DEXA scan after this time, to see if your bone health has improved.
+Medicines can include bisphosphonates or other types of medicines.
+The medicine or medicines your doctor recommends will depend on the severity of your osteoporosis and your risk of fractures.
+Your doctor will usually offer you a review after three to five years to see if these medicines are working for you.
+You have another DEXA scan after this time, to see if your bone health has improved.

 Lifestyle advice

-You won’t need to take any medicines if you’re diagnosed with osteopenia or told you’re at risk of developing osteoporosis.
+You won’t need to take medicines if you’re diagnosed with osteopenia (unless you have a high fracture risk) or you’re not at risk of developing osteoporosis.
 But your doctor will suggest some lifestyle changes you can make to help slow down the loss of bone mass and strengthen your bones.

 These may include the following.